-Please consult the School of Chemistry website and decide the area of Chemistry in which you want to work, and with which member(s) of staff (see Research interests below) or within which research theme.
-You can then approach staff members directly, or alternatively contact the School Postgraduate Admissions Secretary, who will be happy to provide advice about the admissions process and help put you in touch with members of staff who have similar research interests to your own.
+You can then approach staff members directly, or contact the School Postgraduate Admissions Secretary, who will be happy to provide advice about the admissions process and help put you in touch with members of staff who have similar research interests to your own.

 Over the last four years, expenditure of over £2 million has allowed the School of Chemistry to purchase new instrumentation and refurbish and redevelop its facilities for research and teaching.
 This has been accompanied by the creation of several new staff positions.
 This increased research strength has been recognised by the research councils, who have given substantial support for research in the School in the last few years.
 With the facilities and opportunities available to our researchers, we can make real contributions to tackling the scientific challenges that face chemists today.